Research

 【 Outline 】

 We have measured the local heat transfer distribution around an object with a basic shape, such as a circular cylinder or a wall-mounted cube, and have examined the correspondence between the flow field and heat transfer.
-The data obtained in these experiments can be used for thermal design of equipment and to validate the CFD model.
+The data obtained in these experiments can be used for thermal design of equipment and to validate CFD models.

 research8 research10